-Note: Changing the LDD server target does not modify the contents of scripts in any way.
-Scripts must be manually converted between different versions.
+Note: Changing the LDD server target does not change the contents of scripts.
+Convert scripts between different versions manually.

 Referencing a workflow solution project

 - 1 Make sure the project to be referenced has been built.
 If Build Automatically is not enabled on the Project menu, then do the following: - a Select the workflow solution project in Package Explorer. - b Click Project > Build Project.